Christ-Mind-Teachings/cmi-wom/index.md

       </a>
       <div class="content">
         <div class="description">
-          A poetic description of the journey of awakening given by Jeshua through dictation.
+          <em>The Way of the Servant</em> is a poetic description of the journey of awakening given by Jeshua through dictation.
         </div>
       </div>
     </div>